Altmetric allows altmetrics researchers to use its data for free, for noncommercial research purposes.

 This article explains the various formats for accessing Altmetric’s data, links to handy resources for conducting your own altmetrics research with Altmetric data, and explains how you can request access to the data.

-We kindly ask that all researchers who study our data attribute Altmetric in their presentations or publications’ Acknowledgements section.
+We kindly ask that all researchers who study our data attribute Altmetric in their presentation or publication Acknowledgements section.

 Ways to access Altmetric’s data

 We grant access to researchers for noncommercial research purposes.
-Terms of access are usually granted for 6 months (except in the case of our free, rate-limited metrics API, which you can use indefinitely).
-Researchers seeking access to Explorer, our JSON database dump file, high-volume free API access, or the full-text API must apply to join the Altmetric Researcher Data Access Program (see below for information on how to do so).
+Terms of access are usually granted for 6 months.
+Researchers seeking access to Altmetric Explorer or high-volume Altmetric Details Page API access must apply to join the Altmetric Researcher Data Access Program (see below for information on how to do so).

 If you’re interested in using Altmetric’s data to create institutional or departmental reports or dashboards, please contact us via the form on our Altmetric for Institutions page to inquire about access.